sayed09/odoo-10-docker/README.md

-# Setup Docker for Odoo 10 Community or Enterprise Version with pgAdmin Access
+# Setup Docker for Odoo 10 with pgAdmin Access

 Install docker: